 Home offices are growing in popularity thanks to flexible working practices and the stylish spaces we seen on Instagram and Pinterest.
 But not all of us have oodles of room for a dedicated office.
+That doesn't mean you can't work a small home office into your home.

 1. No office, no problem: create an office 'zone'